CodyKlingler/CycleStatisticTool/README.md

-The code needs a bit of polishing and commenting because it was rushed to meet a deadline, but it works and is maintainable.
+The code needs a bit of polishing and commenting, but it works and is maintainable.
 My next step in the project will be to clean this up as you can see in the TODO section.